What is Canine Influenza?

 What does Kennel Club LAX do to protect dogs?

-Starting September 1, 2021, all dogs visiting Kennel Club LAX must be vaccinated against Canine Influenza.
-The vaccine requires 2 doses separated by a few weeks.
-Email your vaccine records (showing both doses) to email@example.com
+All dogs visiting Kennel Club LAX must be vaccinated against canine influenza.
+The vaccine (CIV) requires 2 doses separated by a few weeks.
+Both doses must be completed before visiting.

 - No toys / personal items from home.
-We no longer allow toys or personal items brought from home into our facility.
-Food, medicine and treats are still allowed.
+We do not allow toys or personal items brought from home into our facility.
+Food, medicine and treats are allowed.